 And most of the 90% that fail, make one critical error, inconsistent branding.

 Did you know that consumers need to see a brand at least 6-7 times before registering it?

-Once noticed, they’ll become familiar with it; familiarity instills trust, trust = sales.
+Once noticed, they’ll become familiar with it; familiarity instills trust, and trust = sales.
 Once consumers buy and are happy, they become loyal fans of your brand.
 Resulting in you becoming a success.

 But to make this consumer/e-commerce brand buying relationship work, you must use specific branding elements that connect with those emotions.

 Although, small in stature, your logo carries a lot of weight on its shoulders.
 It plays a crucially important role in your branding strategy.
 When designed correctly, your logo can instantly engage a viewer’s attention, connect with targeted emotions, and register as a brand to trust.

 Needless to say, your logo design is not something you should do on the cheap.